Wondering how to install WordPress with Bluehost? You’re in the right place.

 In this guide we’ll walk you through the process step by step, with screenshots of when we did it.

 We’ll answer some of the big questions around WordPress and Bluehost and provide expert tips along the way!

-If you’ve decided to use WordPress.org, rather than a drag-and-drop website builder like Wix, you’ll need to sort out hosting.
+If you’ve decided to use WordPress.org, rather than a drag-and-drop website builder, you’ll need to sort out hosting.